NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 "Best score=%.4f" % res.fun
 ```

 However, results were not very good because it ended with high numbers for HOG parameters which results in very slow feature extraction with comparable to less computational-expensive parameters set accuracy.
-That is why the parameters for HOG as well as parameters for othe features extractors were finetuned manually by try and error process so that it optimize accuracy and computation time.
+That is why, the parameters for HOG as well as parameters for other features extractors were finetuned manually by try and error process so that it optimizes accuracy and computation time.

 Here is an example of a train image and its HOG: